 We have reconfigured our sanctuary seating to its normal configuration.
 However, we will continue to offer generously spaced seating on our shaded patio with live-feed video for those who wish to worship outdoors.

 We understand that for some vulnerable people, staying away from large gatherings may be a wise and prudent decision, done with a desire to be pleasing to the Lord.
 In these cases, we encourage you to participate remotely if you are uncomfortable or unable to join us in person.
 Please watch online via YouTube or through our link on the Pacific Hope Church web site (click here).

 As a reminder, please stay home if you have any of the following:

-Cough, shortness of breath or trouble breathing, headache, fever, chills, muscle or body aches, fatigue, sore throat, congestion or runny nose, new loss of taste or smell, nausea or vomiting, diarrhea, exposure to individuals who have tested positive for COVID-19.
+Cough, shortness of breath or trouble breathing, headache, fever, chills, muscle or body aches, fatigue, sore throat, congestion or runny nose, new loss of taste or smell, nausea or vomiting, diarrhea, recent exposure to individuals who have tested positive for COVID-19.

 Soli Deo Gloria

 John Leeder, for the Elders of Pacific Hope Church